- Emergency Threat Assessment and the Professional-on-Call System

 - Campus-wide Evacuation to Off-campus Location(s) – Everyone on campus must leave the campus and go to a designated off-campus location(s).

-During an emergency, Campus Safety and Security may modify evacuation plans or decisions as deemed appropriate to the emergency and/or through consultation with the Student Development professional on call, the Crisis Management Team, and/or local police or fire officials.
+During an emergency, Campus Safety and Security may modify evacuation plans or decisions as deemed appropriate to the emergency and/or through consultation with the University Experience and Student Success professional on call, the Crisis Management Team, and/or local police or fire officials.

 Shelter-in-Place Procedures

 Shelter in Place (or Place of Refuge) refers to taking refuge in a designated area of safety, such as a small, interior room with no or few windows (if possible), when it is not safe to go outside.
 The need to shelter in place may arise from air contamination, severe weather, an armed and dangerous person, or other criminal activity.
 Because different emergencies can require different safety locations, all students, employees, and campus visitors should follow the shelter-in-place instructions provided.
-Announcement of the need to shelter in place will be made via LiveSafe, email, and/or text messages.
+Announcement of the need to shelter in place will be made through the LiveSafe App (email, SMS, and push notification).

 Full shelter-in-place procedures are available on the University’s website (lynchburg.edu, search “Shelter in Place Procedures”).
 Components of shelter-in-place procedures include: